tri-cods/install/sections/open_refine.md

 # Open Refine

 ## Requirements
 1. Java JRE installed

-		* OpenRefine requires you to have a working Java JRE, otherwise you will not be able to start OpenRefine. (the commmand window will just open and close quickly after you double click on OpenRefine.exe)
+* OpenRefine requires you to have a working Java JRE, otherwise you willnot be able to start OpenRefine.(the commmand window will just open and close quickly after you double click on OpenRefine.exe)

 2. Supported OS (Windows, OSX, Linux)

 ## Installation